 Immigration status refers to the way in which a person is present in the United States.
 Everyone has an immigration status.
 Some examples of immigration status include: US citizen Note: Although indigenous people’s roots long predate the creation of the US, they were not provided US citizenship until Congress passed the […]

 Meet Yasmin Campos-Mendez, Public Policy Manager Where are you from?
 I am originally from a small town in the central valley of California, called Ivanhoe.
 Ivanhoe is a very small and rural town, where most of the population is Latin@ and Spanish speaking.
 Ivanhoe is in Tulare County, California, and […]

+It is time for the Senate to pass FVPSA!
+The House passed a bill to reauthorize FVPSA last October.
 Now is the time to contact your Member of Congress and let them know you support FVPSA Reauthorization (H.R.
 2119) and want them to support it too.
-OnThursday, October 21st, the House will vote on H.R.
-2119.
-If passed, this bill will increase the appropriations level to $253 million from $175 […]
+If passed, this bill will […]

 Now is the time for the Senate to introduce and pass a strong VAWA reauthorization bill.
 The House already passed its bill (H.R.1620) and now the Senate needs to do the same.
 We need a strong VAWA for all survivors that builds on H.R.
 1620 now.
 Latin@ survivors were among the […]

 Esperanza United (formerly Casa de Esperanza) wrote this letter urging Congress to support a bill that would create a National American Latino Museum.

 Esperanza United (formerly Casa de Esperanza) signed a letter of support for H.R.
 2119, the reauthorization of the Family Violence Prevention and Services Act (FVPSA).